Scuba diving inLaamu and Thaa Atolls

-- Explore the Buddhist ruins of Isdhoo and Gan
+- Explore the ancient Buddhist ruins of Isdhoo and Gan

-The peaceful paradise of Laamu Atoll is unlike any other in the Maldives.
-It has its pristine white beaches, thriving underwater world and year-round encounters with manta rays.
-But Laamu’s undeniable character - an interesting mix of history and modern culture - as well as local islands and luxury resort experiences, are what attracts visitors.
+The peaceful paradise atolls of Thaa and Laamu are unlike any other in the Maldives.
+Sure, you’ll find plenty of pristine white beaches, thriving underwater worlds, and year-round encounters with manta rays.
+But it’s the interesting mix of history, culture, and local islands with modern magnificence and luxury resort experiences that really attracts visitors.
 These delightful contrasts provide a truly unique stay in one of the most untouched parts of the Maldives.

 Schooling reef fishYear round